datajoint/datajoint-python/docs/src/sysadmin/hosting.md

 ## Self hosting

 In the most basic configuration, the relational database management system (database server) is installed on an individual user's personal computer.
 To support a group of users, a specialized machine can be configured as a dedicated database server.
 This server can be accessed by multiple DataJoint clients to query the data and perform computations.

-For even larger groups or multi-site collaborations, multiple database servers may be configured in a replicated fashion to support larger workloads and simultaneous multi-site access.
+For larger groups and multi-site collaborations with heavy workloads, the database server cluster may be configured in the cloud or on premises.
 The following section provides some basic guidelines for these configurations here and in the subsequent sections of the documentation.